camunda-community-hub/camunda-tasklist-client-java/README.md

 # Authentication
 You can use the ***SimpleAuthentication*** to connect to a local Camunda TaskList if your setup is "simple": ***without identity and keycloak***.

-To connect to the **SaaS** TaskList, you need to use the **SaasAuthentication** rather than the SimpleAuthentication.
-The SaaSAuthentication requires the ClientId and SecretId
+To connect to the **SaaS** TaskList, you need to use the **SaasAuthentication**.
+The SaaSAuthentication requires the clientId and clientSecret

 ```java
 SaasAuthentication sa = new SaasAuthentication("2~nB1MwkUU45FuXXX", "aBRKtreXQF3uD2MYYY");